cestef/braise/README.md

 - **Make**: Because it's 1976 and we have better things now
 - **npm scripts**: Because JSON isn't a programming language
 - **Bash scripts**: Because debugging them is a form of self-harm
-- **Justfile**: Actually pretty good, but lacks types and LSP support
+- **Justfile**: Actually pretty good, can't say anything bad about it.

 ## Contributing

 Found a bug?
 Great!
-Open an issue.
+[Open an issue](https://github.com/cestef/braise/issues/new).
 Want to add a feature?
 Even better!
-Submit a PR.
-Want to complain about my life choices?
-Keep it to yourself.
+[Submit a PR](https://github.com/cestef/braise/pulls).

 ## License

 MIT - Because sharing is caring, but attribution is nice.

----

-Made with questionable decisions and excessive caffeine by [cstef](https://github.com/cestef)